Lecture Notes - Week 5

 Create a Main Page for Displaying a List of Items

-can be sent from a form (set themethod
+GETcan be sent from a form (set themethodattribute to GET)

 Create a Details Page